Last updated on April 30th, 2021 at 01:48 pm

 Ermones – A landscape of mountain and sea

-Two unspoilt villages in the neighbourhood which sit high on the hill overlooking the valley and are well worth exploring are Vatos and Giannades (home of the famous Theotoky wine estate which can be visited and the wine sampled).
+Two unspoiled villages in the neighborhood which sit high on the hill overlooking the valley and are well worth exploring are Vatos and Giannades (home of the famous Theotoky wine estate which can be visited and the wine sampled).

 Life in these villages has changed little in the last years, except for the addition of a bar or tavern where you can sit and relax while enjoying the view.